jzzhou03/material-microstructure-rustworkx/README.md

     &emsp; &emsp; - Uses this list of node tuples to create filtered graph with rustworkx built in function edge_subgraph()

  &emsp;  def testFilterGraph(g, filename, visualize, times):
-    &emsp; &emsp; - Takes in a graph, string filename, a boolean variable visualize that states if the user wants a visual of the graph after filtering, and an int variable times of how many times the user wishes the program to run
+    &emsp; &emsp; - Takes in a graph, string filename, a boolean variable visualize that states if the user wants a visual of the graph after filtering, and an int
+    &emsp; &emsp; &ensp; variable times of how many times the user wishes the program to run
     &emsp; &emsp; - It also returns an average of how long it took for the program to run each time

   &emsp; def dfs_search(g, source):